simeononsecurity/simeononsecurity.ch/content/articles/what-is-check-mk/index.en.md

 #### 4. **Cloud Monitoring**

 With the increasing adoption of cloud infrastructure, monitoring cloud services becomes paramount.
 CheckMK offers robust support for popular cloud platforms like **Amazon Web Services (AWS)**, **Microsoft Azure**, and **Google Cloud Platform (GCP)**.
-It provides visibility into cloud resources, monitors their performance, and ensures optimal utilization and cost-efficiency in the cloud environment.
+It provides visibility into cloud resources, monitors their performance, and ensures optimal use and cost-efficiency in the cloud environment.

 #### 5. **Compliance Monitoring**

 Maintaining compliance with government regulations and industry standards is a top priority for many businesses.
 CheckMK assists organizations in monitoring compliance-related metrics, such as **system uptime**, **security vulnerabilities**, and **data backups**.
-By leveraging CheckMK's compliance monitoring capabilities, businesses can ensure adherence to regulations like the **General Data Protection Regulation (GDPR)** and the **Payment Card Industry Data Security Standard (PCI DSS)**.
+By using CheckMK's compliance monitoring capabilities, businesses can ensure adherence to regulations like the **General Data Protection Regulation (GDPR)** and the **Payment Card Industry Data Security Standard (PCI DSS)**.

 By addressing these key use cases, CheckMK empowers businesses across industries to **monitor, manage, and optimize** their IT infrastructure effectively, leading to improved operational efficiency and enhanced performance.